-Refining yield shows quantity and quality of various refined products produced.
-Higher complexity refineries produce more lighter refined products such as gasoline.
-Lighter refined products fetch higher realizations than the heavier ones.
-So more production of lighter products means higher revenues for refiners.
+The refining yield shows the quantity and quality of various refined products produced.
+Lighter refined products garner higher realizations than the heavier products.
+So, higher production of lighter products can bring higher revenues for refiners.

-Also, if heavier sour crude oil is processed, it results in lower input cost.
-So better prices for refined products coupled with lower crude oil costs could result in improved operating margins for refiners with a higher complexity.
-That means higher earnings for refiners.
+If heavier sour crude oil is processed, it would result in lower input costs.
+So, improved prices of refined products coupled with lower crude oil costs could result in improved operating margins for refiners.

 In 4Q17, Andeavor’s (ANDV) gasoline production stood at 53.0% of its total refined products produced.
 This is the highest level among its peers Marathon Petroleum (MPC), Phillips 66 (PSX), and Valero Energy (VLO).
 ANDV’s distillate production stood at 37.0%, leaving the other production figures at ~9.0%, the lowest compared to MPC, VLO, and PSX.

 However, PSX has the lowest gasoline production level in our review.
 Gasoline constitutes 45.0% of the total refined products produced by PSX in 4Q17.
 PSX’s distillate production stood at 39.0% in 4Q17.

 Comparatively, MPC’s refining operations yielded 48.0% gasoline and 33.0% distillates in 4Q17.
 Valero (VLO) produced 48.0% gasoline and 37.0% distillates.